 "Providing you with real-world experience to take a leadership role in an always-evolving media environment."

-Applications are being accepted for this new program to begin Fall 2023!
+Applications are now being accepted for this new program!

 The TCEM BS will offer experiential technical education in: